Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 The enablement of a GPU lidar and the other lidar settings can be configured via AirSimSettings json.
 Please see [general sensors](sensors.md) for information on configuration of general/shared sensor settings.

-Note that on Multirotor simmode, the sensor capture is dispatched asynchronously to the Unreal game thread , so its measurements lag by roughly one game frame compared to other simmodes.
-Real-time debug point drawing (`DrawDebugPoints`) is not supported on Multirotor for this reason.
+The sensor capture can optionally be dispatched asynchronously to the Unreal game thread by enabling `AsyncCaptureMode` (see the parameter table below).
+This defers reading the capture back by roughly one game frame instead of reading it back in the same frame it was requested, which avoids a synchronous CPU/GPU pipeline stall on every capture and can meaningfully speed up scan completion, especially on heavier scenes. `AsyncCaptureMode` defaults to enabled for Multirotor vehicles and disabled for all other vehicle types, but can be explicitly set either way for any vehicle type.
+Real-time debug point drawing (`DrawDebugPoints`) is not supported while `AsyncCaptureMode` is enabled, for any vehicle type.

 ## Enabling GPU lidar on a vehicle
 * By default, GPU lidars are not enabled.
 To enable the sensor, set the SensorType and Enabled attributes in settings json.